eldoktor1/-WAF-Bypass-Automation-Script-/README.md

 Input the target URL when prompted and let the script run.

 Requirements 📋

 proxychains
 curl

-Description 📝

-This script helps security researchers automate WAF bypass techniques using randomized user agents, URL encoding, and HTTP header manipulations.
-It includes random delays to minimize detection during penetration testing.
-Ideal for testing WAF configurations in an ethical hacking context.
 Important ⚠️

 This tool is for educational and authorized penetration testing purposes only.
 Misuse of this tool could result in legal consequences.
 Always ensure you have permission before running this tool on any web application.